-- County sponsored medical/dental plan coverage starts the first day of employment and ends the last day of employment.
-Retirees, at their own expense, may continue to be enrolled in the County sponsored plan or may be eligible for contributions pursuant to Article 9, Section 9.D.
+- 1. Union employees may choose the County sponsored Plan or OE3 Trust Health Plan.
+Employees may enroll themselves and their eligible dependents in accordance with the provision of the Plan.
+Employees may opt not to be covered by the County sponsored medical/dental plan as allowed/required by law, or the OE3 Trust Health Plan if allowed by law.
+In such case, neither the County nor the employee shall be required to make the contributions specified in Article 8.
+Section 1.A or 1.C as allowed/required by law. - 2.
+Open Enrollment Periods will occur once every calendar year in October.
+During an Open Enrollment Period, eligible employees may enroll themselves and eligible dependents in the County sponsored health plan of their choice. - E. Terms & Conditions - 1.
+County sponsored medical plan coverage starts the first day of the month following employment and ends the last day of the month following termination of employment.
+Retirees, at their own expense, may continue to be enrolled in the County sponsored plan or may be eligible for contributions pursuant to Article 8, Section 9.E.
 Health Plan coverage shall be in accordance with the provisions of the Plan.
 Employees who retire or who separate from County service may, at their own expense, continue to be enrolled in the County sponsored plan in accordance with provisions of the plan or as provided by law. - 2.
-The parties agree that the County Medical/Dental Plan is a Defined Benefit Plan, and that the County is required to provide the specified benefits during the term of this MOU regardless of the level of contribution by the County and its employees. - 3.
-The County agrees to maintain the IRC 125 Plan for employees in the Operating Engineers Health Plan in order to provide the tax advantages to the employees in that Plan for the premiums that they pay. - 4.
-While mention may be made in this Memorandum of various benefits and provisions of benefit programs, specific details of benefits provided under the County Medical/Dental Plan, Life, Workers' Compensation and Long-Term Disability Programs shall be governed solely by the various plan documents or insurance contracts and/or policies maintained by the County. - E. Continuation of Medical/Dental Plan Military Call-Up
+The parties agree that the County Medical/Dental Plan is a Defined Benefit Plan, and that the County is required to provide the specified benefits during the term of this Memorandum of Understanding regardless of the level of contribution by the County and its employees. - 3.
+The County agrees to maintain the IRC 125 Plan for employees in the Operating Engineers Health Plan in order to provide the tax advantages to the employees in that Plan for the premiums that they pay. - F. Continuation of Medical/Dental Plan Military Call-Up

-An employee who is a member of the United States reserve armed forces or the National Guard and is called to or volunteers for active military duty in response to a call-up by the President of the United States as provided for by law, shall continue to be eligible for coverage under the applicable medical/dental plan, notwithstanding the employee's absence due to the call-up or ineligibility due to such absence.
-Coverage shall continue for a period of time as specified by Board Resolution, currently eighteen (18) months per occurrence from the date the employee commences an approved military leave of absence.
+An employee who is a member of the United States Reserve Armed Forces or the National Guard and is called to or volunteers for active military duty in response to a call-up by the President of the United States as provided for by law, shall continue to be eligible for coverage under the applicable medical/dental plan, notwithstanding the employee's absence due to the call-up or ineligibility due to such absence.
+Coverage shall continue for a period up to one (1) year from the date the employee commences an approved military leave of absence, or until the employee returns from active duty, whichever occurs first.
 Such continuation of coverage is contingent upon being allowed under the respective health care plan of the employee.

 The County shall continue the same level of its contributions for the employee absent on military leave and that employee's dependents as would apply to other employees in the same classification and bargaining unit.
-The employee will be responsible for any contribution toward dependant coverage specified in the MOU.
+The employee will be responsible for any contribution toward dependent coverage specified in the MOU.
 Pursuant to these provisions, the employee absent on military leave shall not be required to use accumulated paid leave in order to be eligible for continuation of coverage and the county's contribution to the medical/dental plan.